Doctor Strange 2 facing major reshoots ahead of 2022 release – but why?

 We do know that Spider-Man director Sam Raimi remains in charge of the movie’s reshoots, though, working from material penned by Loki writer Michael Waldron.

-The additional work required by Doctor Strange’s second solo outing doesn’t come as a surprise, mind.
+Admittedly, the additional work required by Doctor Strange’s second solo outing doesn’t come as much of a surprise.
 The need for end-of-year reshoots was revealed earlier in 2021 by actor Benedict Wong, who told Collider: "We're having a lot of fun [but] we're finishing [reshoots] off in September, so we're nearly there."

 Wong’s September expectations were a little ambitious, then, but we’re glad to see the wheels are once again moving on one of next year’s most anticipated Marvel movies.